 SINGLE TRAVELERS: If you are traveling alone, you will feel at home with a welcoming group.
 If you would like to have your own room throughout the trip, you may purchase a single supplement for an additional fee.
 Please email or call us if you would like this option.

-Standard Meetings Places and Times
+Standard Meeting Places and Times

-Start: Downtown Reykjavik Apartments at 4:00 PM (local time)
+Start: Reykjavik Downtown Apartments at 4:00 PM (local time)

-End: Downtown Reykjavik Apartments at 10:00 AM (local time)
+End: Reykjavik Downtown Apartments at 10:00 AM (local time)